ghostsandmachines/ghostsandmachines.github.io/_posts/2019-01-14-hitting-times-in-unconfined-random-walk,-part-II.md

 date: 2019-01-14
 ---

 The purpose of this post is to derive a differential equation directly for the hitting times distribution, skipping the steps devoted to solving the diffusion equation with various absorbing conditions.
-Along the way, we derive an expression for the probability of a particle hitting any specified target in the limit $t \rightarrox \infty$.
+Along the way, we derive an expression for the probability of a particle hitting any specified target in the limit $t \rightarrow \infty$.
 It turns out the behavior of this probability is highly dependent on the dimensionality of the space.

 A differential equation for the distribution of hitting times
 -------------------------------------------------------------